-There were no capital commitments for financial year ends 2020 and 2021.
+There were no capital commitments for financial year ends 2021 and 2022.

 The Company has a legal obligation for the payment of property taxes based on the Property Tax Act which was assented to on 31 December 2009 and the subsequent amendments and waivers.
 The Act provides for the Government to commence the collection of property tax after the Valuation Division of the Ministry of Finance has completed 50% of the assessment of properties in Trinidad and Tobago.
 The Company's properties have not been assessed by the Valuation Division to enable a quantification of the likely impact of this liability.
-As such, no provision has been recorded in these financial statements.
+Recent pronouncements from the Minister of Finance also indicated that the intention is to focus collection on only residential and non-commercial properties from December 2022.
+Therefore, it is anticipated that there will be no property tax obligation to be incurred in respect of the current period and as such, no provision has been recorded in these financial statements.